percona/everest-doc/docs/features.md

 * **Disaster recovery capabilities**: Percona Everest prioritizes data protection with a comprehensive disaster recovery suite.
 Create on-demand backups, seamlessly restore existing databases, or create new ones from backups.
 * **Advanced configuration options**: Percona Everest gives fine-grained control of your database environment with advanced configuration features.
 You can manage external access permissions and optimize your database engine configuration.

-## Database management features
+## Database management

 * **Resource allocation flexibility**: You can handle changing workloads by adjusting your resource allocations on the fly.
 Whether you need more processing power or memory, Percona Everest's vertical scaling has you covered.

 * **Backup Management**: You can take on-demand backup and restore the data to ensure that your data is protected.

-## Administrative features
+## Administrative

-**Database monitoring with PMM**: Monitor your databases and Kubernetes clusters with Percona Monitoring and Management (PMM) to gain insights into performance metrics, query analysis, and other important functions.
+* **Database monitoring with PMM**: Monitor your databases and Kubernetes clusters with Percona Monitoring and Management (PMM) to gain insights into performance metrics, query analysis, and other important functions.